-Non-residents could purchase half that amount, or 15 grams of cannabis, 250mg of THC in a cannabis-infused product, and 2.5 grams of concentrated cannabis product.
+Non-residents may purchase half that amount, or 15 grams of cannabis, 250 mg of THC in a cannabis-infused product, and 2.5 grams of concentrated cannabis product.

 Expunging criminal records

-HB 1438 would usher in the most sweeping criminal justice reform so far in the cannabis movement.
+HB 1438 will usher in one of the most sweeping criminal justice reforms so far in the cannabis movement.

-- The governor’s clemency process would be used for convictions for up to 30 grams.
-These expungements would be automatic.
+- The governor’s clemency process will be used for convictions of up to 30 grams.
+These expungements will be automatic.

-- For amounts of 30-500 grams, the state's attorney or the individual can petition the court to vacate the conviction.
+- For amounts of 30-500 grams, the clemency process also applies, however the individual must petition the court to vacate the conviction.

-In all, around 770,000 cannabis-related cases would be eligible for expungement, according to the Illinois State Policy Advisory Council.
+In all, around 770,000 cannabis-related records will be eligible for expungement.

 How it works: